Leadership, Literacy and Social FoundationsContent Area: Educational Leadership and Policy

-- the two-stage license is now merged into one license.
+- The two-stage license is now merged into one license

-- created an option for earning an initial license as a school librarian rather than adding it on to another teaching license.
+- Created an option for earning an initial license as a school librarian rather than adding it on to another teaching license

 Determine your status and complete the appropriate steps.

-- If you have a teaching license and want to earn the 1902 license at the post-bac level: Follow the application process for the Post-Baccalaureate Library Media Specialist Certificate Program below.
+- If you have a teaching license and want to earn the 1902 license at the post-bac level: Follow the application process for the Post-Baccalaureate Library Media Specialist Licensure Program below.
 This allows you to take courses at the undergraduate level.
 These cannot later become graduate courses, so make sure you do not want to work on the master’s degree from the start.

-- If you do not have a teaching license but have at least a bachelor’s degree and want to earn the 1902 initial license: Follow the application process for the Post-Baccalaureate Library Media Specialist Certificate Program below.
+- If you do not have a teaching license but have at least a bachelor’s degree and want to earn the 1902 initial license: Follow the application process for the Post-Baccalaureate Library Media Specialist Licensure Program below.

 Post-Bac Library Media Licensure Requirements

-The Department will conduct a review of transcripts to determine admission status.
+- Upon completion of application package, the department will conduct a review of transcripts to determine admission status.
 The review will first determine admission eligibility (GPA) and then courses that will still be required for licensure.
 See requirements below.